 Our free, online bank of resources for parent carers, QTVIs and others who support visually impaired children and young people to thrive, is now live!
 Click here to download. or print it, or scroll down to view it on this page.

-We meet via Zoom every other Tuesday evening, and we are planning lots of great sessions this year.
-Please email any topics and questions that you’d like covered to email@example.com.
+Our Parent Support Group meets via Zoom on Monday evenings, every other week, and we are planning lots of great sessions this year.

-We would love you to join us and talk about your experiences of supporting your Visually Impaired children and helping them navigate the very visual world we live in.
+As well as our themed panel sessions, we have Parent Support Group chat sessions where parent carers can meet to talk about your experiences of supporting your visually impaired children and helping them navigate the very visual world we live in.
 Share your feelings, frustrations, ideas and coping strategies.
 You don’t have to feel stuck or on your own, our growing community of parent carers want to listen, support, offer advice and reassurance.

 Be a part of LOOK’s supportive community.

-Please email any topics and questions that you’d like covered to firstname.lastname@example.org.
+Please email any topics and questions that you’d like covered to Jane and Jo at email@example.com.

 To all professionals or organisations who would like to take part in these chats and offer support to our community of parents, please contact firstname.lastname@example.org

 Parent Support Group sessions coming up

 Since August 2023 the evening we meet is every other Monday.

 We have listed all the dates for 2023 with the focus for each session for 2023 here.
 Please save the dates and the booking forms will be added to this page closer to the dates.